 In creating a rock memorial on campus, the name of the deceased person is inscribed or cast in bronze and adhered to an attractive free-standing rock.
 It is crucial that the rock is large enough to not be easily moved.
 The choice of site for the rock is equally as important as its material: it is installed in a semi-quiet area; the rock’s face is positioned to be seen by the viewer while standing from a specific vantage point, and it has a pleasing view of the landscape beyond as a backdrop.
 They are usually sited near the affiliated department of the deceased.
 Once the rock is placed, the memorial becomes alive in its function and is extant as the sum of its parts—remove the memorial rock from its site, place it in a gallery, and it ceases to be a memorial.
 It is as much its site, its ceremonial activities, its routine use and maintenance, as it is the rock.
 The rocks as they stand in the landscape are loosely tended by the Calarts’ landscaping crew, but mostly are left untouched and ungoverned.
 I believe they will continue to be unmolested by young art guerillas to come, due to a nearly universal social contract that regulates honorific sites of identity beyond death, while they also evoke the looming sense of mortality in their stony gaze.
 As spiritual objects, the memorials attempt to facilitate the collective need to grieve while in a secular art context.

 In these memorial objects, death is symbolically and materially aligned with nature.
 In their scenes of private of existential contemplation, the name of the person who has ‘left’ the body is identified by the natural rock, materializing the belief that in death they have ‘returned to nature/God’.
 This denotes that during life they were outside of nature/God.
 Standing and looking down at this site, onto the smooth inscribed rock face of Alexander ‘Sandy’ MacKendrick, you find yourself protected by the soft shade of the only magnolia tree on campus while a rose garden (also planted in his memory) extends to both your right and left.
-Here, one may imagine the deceased, reunited with nature in an Edenic garden.
-It’s a divine access point to the spiritual spring latent inside the object.
+Here, one may imagine the deceased, reunited with nature in their personal Eden.